virot/powershellYK/Docs/Commands/Rename-YubikeyUVFingerprint.md

 # Rename-YubikeyUVFingerprint

 ## SYNOPSIS
-Changes the friendlyname of a fingerprint on the yubikey Bio.
+Changes the friendlyname of a fingerprint on the YubiKey Bio.

 ## SYNTAX